Topl/brambl-cli/microsite/docs/cli-reference/simple-tx-mode.md

   --to-party <value>       Party to send LVLs to. (mandatory if to is not provided) --to-contract <value>    Contract to send LVLs to. (mandatory if to is not provided) -a, --amount <value>     Amount to send simple transaction
-Command: simpletransaction broadcast
+Command: simple-transaction broadcast
 Broadcast transaction
   -n, --network <value>    Network name: Possible values: mainnet, testnet, private. (mandatory) -h, --host <value>       The host of the node. (mandatory) --bifrost-port <value>   Port Bifrost node. (mandatory) -i, --input <value>      The input file. (mandatory)
-Command: simpletransaction prove
+Command: simple-transaction prove
 Prove transaction
   -k, --keyfile <value>    The key file.
   -w, --password <value>   Password for the encrypted key. (mandatory)